repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/guide/docker.rst

    * It uses RabbitMQ as the :ref:`broker/message queue <guide/deployment/planning/deployment:Message Queue/Broker: Redis or RabbitMQ server>`
    * It uses Redis for the :ref:`task results and RSTUF configuration <guide/deployment/planning/deployment:Result Backend and RSTUF Settings: Redis server>`.
-   * It uses simple python container as the webserver to exposes the public TUF metadata from ``rstuf-storage``
+   * It uses a simple python container as the webserver to expose the public TUF metadata from ``rstuf-storage``
-   * It configures the ``repository-service-tuf-api`` configuration as environment variables:
+   * It provisions the ``repository-service-tuf-api`` configuration as environment variables:
      - Broker Server: ``RSTUF_BROKER_SERVER``
      - Redis Server: ``RSTUF_REDIS_SERVER``
      - Enable the RSTUF Authentication/Authorization: ``RSTUF_AUTH``, ``SECRETS_RSTUF_TOKEN_KEY``, ``SECRETS_RSTUF_ADMIN_PASSWORD``

-   * It adds the ``repository-service-tuf-worker`` configuration as environment
+   * It provisions the ``repository-service-tuf-worker`` configuration as environment
      variables:

      - Storage backend: ``RSTUF_STORAGE_BACKEND``, ``RSTUF_LOCAL_STORAGE_BACKEND_PATH``